OSGeo/gdal/doc/source/user/ogr_sql_dialect.rst

 LIMIT and OFFSET
 ++++++++++++++++

-Starting with GDAL 2.2, the ``LIMIT`` clause can be used to limit the number of features returned.
+The ``LIMIT`` clause can be used to limit the number of features returned.
 For example

 .. code-block::